nimisha-g007/My-projects-/README.md

 ✅ Billing with automatic total calculation
 ✅ Displays product list and quantities
 ✅ Easily find products using name or ID
-✅ Stores product and billing records securely in SQLdatabase ✅ Simple menu-driven interface
+✅ Stores product and billing records securely in SQLite database ✅ Simple menu-driven interface
 ✅ Fully console-based (no external modules required)